nweiyue/tp/docs/DeveloperGuide.md

    1. Prerequisites: Multiple (but less than 100) sessions in the session list.

    1. Test case: `addses s/Tutorial 6 d/12/7/2020`<br>
       Expected: A session is added to the bottom of the session list.
-A success message including the particulars of the added student is shown in the result box.
+A success message including the details of the added session is shown in the result box.

    1. Test case: `addses s/Tutorial 7 d/25/12/2020`<br>
       Expected: A session is added to the top of the session list.
-A success message including the particulars of the added student is shown in the result box.
+A success message including the details of the added session is shown in the result box.

    1. Test case: `addses s/Tutorial 8 d/30/12/2020`<br>
        Expected: Similar to previous.